Study of Robert Wilson's Creative Process

 Photo: © Einstein on the Beach: Lucie Jansch I RW Official Site: Installations I © RW Work Ltd.

-PhD DISSERTATION Study of Robert Wilson’s Creative Process.
-(Estudio del proceso de creación en la obra de Robert Wilson) is a dissertation on director/visual artist Robert Wilson's work (Part 1), and creative process (Part 2).
-Title: Estudio del proceso de creación en la obra de Robert Wilson.
-Language: Spanish.
-Author: Pedro Valiente.
-Director: José Ramón Pérez Ornia.
-Program: Audiovisual Creativity and Production.
-Department: Audiovisual Communication and Publicity.
-School: Faculty of Information Sciences.
-University: Universidad Complutense de Madrid.
-Date: December 2000, presentation before a Jury formed by PhD professors from four universities in Spain.
-Highest mark: cum laude [sobresaliente cum laude por unanimidad].
-Published in 2003 on E-prints by Universidad Complutense de Madrid.
-Available on academic platforms.
-BOOKS based on PhD dissertation: Robert Wilson.
-Planetary Performing Arts (RW.
-Arte escénico planetario) published; Suspended Time Space.
-Robert Wilson’s Creative Process (Tiempo espacio suspendido.
-Proceso de creación de Robert Wilson) upcoming.
+PhD DISSERTATION Study of Robert Wilson’s Creative Process is a dissertation on director/visual artist Robert Wilson's work (Part 1), and creative process (Part 2) I Title: Estudio del proceso de creación en la obra de Robert Wilson I Language: Spanish I Author: Pedro Valiente I Director: José Ramón Pérez Ornia I Program: Audiovisual Creativity and Production, Audiovisual Communication and Publicity I University: Faculty of Information Sciences, Universidad Complutense de Madrid I Defense: December 2000.
+Mark: cum laude [sobresaliente cum laude por unanimidad] I Published: 2003 E-Prints, Universidad Complutense de Madrid.
+Available on academic sites I BOOK SERIES after PhD dissertation: Robert Wilson.
+Planetary Performing Arts (published), and Suspended Time Space.
+Robert Wilson’s Creative Process (upcoming).

 Robert Wilson